0xarc-io/analytics-sdk/docs-site/docs/tracking/manual/signature.md

 Signature Events are logged whenever a message is signed.

-These events are automatically tracked, and can be disabled by setting the `trackSigning` config option to false.
+These must be manually tracked when using the NPM package.

+Signing Events are automatically tracked for MetaMask only, when using the [Script Tag method](/installation/installation-script).
+To disable automatic tracking in the Script Tag, set the [`trackSigning`](/tracking/automatic#configuration-options) config option to `false`.

 ---